jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Drawing Conclusions

 Can we draw any conclusions from this experiment?
-I think it's safe to say that prices fluctuations are not always normally distributed.
+I think it's safe to say prices fluctuations are not always normally distributed.
 In all data sets examined, the kurtosis is more leptokurtic than a normal distribution to some degree.
 But would it be appropriate to use a Laplace distribution to model price movements?

 Vance Harwood from *Six Figure Investing* wrote an interesting article asserting that the Laplace distribution should be used instead of the normal distribution to model stock price movements.
 You can read it here:

 * [*Predicting Stock Market Returns---Lose the Normal and Switch to Laplace*](https://sixfigureinvesting.com/2016/03/modeling-stock-market-returns-with-laplace-distribution-instead-of-normal/)

 His analysis includes a deeper study on the tails of the distribution.
-While he acknowledges that the observed data include a higher frequency of large moves than would be anticipated by the Laplace distribution, I agree with his assessment that the Laplace distribution is a better alternative compared to the normal distribution.
+While he acknowledges the observed price data include a higher frequency of large moves than what would be expected from a Laplace distribution, I agree with his assessment that the Laplace distribution is a better alternative compared to the normal distribution.

 The *Business Forecasting* blog authored by Clive Jones includes a whole series of articles on the topic of price change distributions: